stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 Moreover, when it comes to the mathematical tools, I try not treating them as a necessary evil or means to an end, as:

-* complex numbers are interesting on their own,
+* complex numbers are interesting on their own (fractals, [polynomial roots](http://math.ucr.edu/home/baez/roots/)),
-* polarization of light is interesting on its own,
+* polarization of light is interesting on its own (photography, electromagnetism),
-* linear algebra is useful on its own.
+* linear algebra is useful on its own (virtually all physics, deep learning).

 When it comes to delivery, I try to:

-* rather involve and inspire than merely give lectures,
+* make it interactive rather than merely give lectures,
 * use Python within Jupyter Notebook (previously Mathematica) to actually calculate and plot things,
-* don't use more formalism or mathematics than it's necessary (rules, not axioms!),
+* don't use more formalism or mathematics than it's necessary,
-* flexibly change the program according to their skills and interests,
+* flexibly change the program according to participants skills and interests,
 * more in my answer to [How to improve myself as a lecturer - Academia Stack Exchange](http://academia.stackexchange.com/questions/5236/how-to-improve-myself-as-a-lecturer/5249#5249).

 For experimental stuff, it's crucial to show first, explain later - if at all (otherwise you are killing the sense of suspension and awe):